phucnguyen81/angular-toh/README.md

 ## Development

-- Run `npm run api` to start the api server.
+- Run `npm run start:api` to start the api server.
 - Run `npm run start` to start the Angular dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding